lmu-mandy/projects-bias-bot/README.md

   - Training the LSTM model in batches with your training data
   - Validating the results of your new model on the testing data

-Congratualations!
+Congratulations!
 You have completed our tutorial